-Take note of the following 5 things in your next interaction, and you will witness the incredible change that your new found nonverbal communication has on people with an immediate effect.
+Take note of the following five things in your next interaction, and you will witness the incredible change that your newfound nonverbal communication has on people with an immediate effect.

 You are marketing yourself at all times.
 You are a walking product.
 If you do not look the part, no one is going to want to hear your story, invest their time or money into what you have to say, and they most certainly will not give you any respect.